I hope you’re ready for an honest iBuumerang, review from someone who is actually not here to pitch you anything.

-In fact, it’s not for a good 99% of us that are probably not going to make any life changing income.
+In fact, it’s not for a good 99% of us who are probably not going to make any life-changing income.

-That’s a fact and even the owners of every single MLM company knows it.
+That’s a fact; even the owners of every MLM company know it.

-But of course they will never tell you as that same 99% is going to help bring in the big bucks.
+But of course, they will never tell you, as that same 99% will help bring in the big bucks.

 The owners will ALWAYS win as long as people like you and me are forking out that $100/month.

 Imagine how much they make if even just 1,000 people were to join iBuumerang.

 You’re talking $50,000 each and every single month.